RobertCraigie/prisma-client-py/docs/reference/type_checkers/pyright.md

 # Pyright

-[Pyright](https://github.com/microsoft/pyright) is a static type checker for python created my microsoft and designed for speed and configurability.
+[Pyright](https://github.com/microsoft/pyright) is a static type checker for python created by Microsoft and designed for speed and configurability.

 ## Installing